 “How hard do you want me to go at her?”

-“You heard me, make her talk!”
+“You heard me.
+Make her talk!”

 Goran waited until the door closed before approaching the trembling Millie.
 She was crying from the sharp pain in the small of her back.